TheShadowOfHassen/0-ad-history-encyclopedia-mod/readme.md

 Use <History> </History> Inside the <Identity> tag.

 We're writing for en_US.
 It really doesn't matter what you use but a tool like LanguageTool will help greatly with spellchecking.

+Also put sources that you use for information in the sources folder in a file for the suspific unit group.
+I.E. we'll have one for sparta and another for Animals.

+RUNNING:
+put the : 0-ad-history-mod-package in the subdirectory with the rest of your mods.